camclendenin/RESTMan/README.md

 Open RestMachine.plist within your project.

 #### Base URL
-For "Base URL", set the value as the base url of your applications web service.
+For `Base URL`, set the value as the base url of your applications web service.

   ![Example plist](https://dl.dropbox.com/s/hem7iggve7688gs/rest-machine-screen1.png)